Colby offers a rigorous academic program connected to the world's challenges, including 58 majors and 35 minors.

-The student-to-faculty ratio is 9:1 and 72% of courses have fewer than 20 students.
+The student-to-faculty ratio is 10:1 and more than two-thirds of courses have fewer than 20 students.

-Research opportunities provide an ideal setting for student-faculty mentorships and often result in coauthoring peer-reviewed articles or presenting research together at conferences.
+Numerous research opportunities with world-class faculty scholars generate strong student-faculty mentorships and often result in coauthoring peer-reviewed articles or presenting research to large audiences.

 Nearly 70% of students study abroad, choosing from 100 programs in more than 60 countries.

 Students interested in engineering can participate in dual-degree engineering programs with Dartmouth or Columbia, and earn 2 degrees - a B.A. from Colby and a B.E. or B.S. degree from the partner institution.